 Thorny Bougainvillea: The One & Only Climbing Beauty

 Cheer Up Your Garden With Some Bougainvillea Colour!
-Expert advice on growing this cheerful climbing shrub called the Bougainvillea.
+Expert advice on growing this cheerful flowering vine called the Bougainvillea.

-Bougainvillea, the flowering vine of colourful beauty!
 Did you know that the French explorer Louis Antoine de Bougainville discovered this bright plant, now called the Bougainvillea, during his voyages in South America in 1768?
-Excerpt: One of the few plants making a splash at this time of the year is the beautiful Bougainvillea cultivars!
-Many Bougainvillea plants with vibrant colored flowers are available these days.

 Are Bougainvillea flowers real flowers?

-Interestingly, the brightly coloured ‘petals’ are not petals of the flower at all, but instead are bracts (modified leaves) that surround the inconspicuous little white-tipped flower inside!
-These bracts are what attracted old Louis to bring this plant back to Europe, and there are now more than 300 different coloured varieties available!
+Interestingly, the brightly coloured ‘petals’ are not petals at all but bracts – modified leaves that surround the small, white-tipped flower inside.
+These bracts are what caught Louis Antoine’s attention, leading him to bring this drought-tolerant plant back to Europe.
+Today, there are more than 300 different coloured varieties available!

 Which area is best for Bougainvillea plants?

-Bougainvilleas are best suited to Tropical and Subtropical climates.
-However, they also grow well in the Western Cape, which is a winter rainfall area.
-Unfortunately, they might not survive in very cold frost prone gardens.
-Bougainvilleas prefer full sun, so avoid planting them in a shady area.
+Bougainvilleas thrive in tropical and subtropical climates.
+However, they also grow well in the Western Cape, a winter rainfall region.
+Unfortunately, they might not survive in very cold, frost-prone gardens.
+Bougainvilleas prefer full sun, so avoid planting them in shady areas.

 Can you grow your Bougainvillea plant in a pot?

-Most certainly, you can!
-Bougainvilleas do great in pots.
-When planting in a pot, you will have to add a simple V-shaped trellis for support.
-A potted Bougainvillea can add splashes of colour in areas with a lot of paving or not much other garden interest.
+Absolutely!
+Bougainvilleas grow well in pots.
+When planting in a pot, add a simple V-shaped trellis for support.
+A potted Bougainvillea can bring splashes of colour to areas with extensive paving or limited garden space.

 Can you use a Bougainvillea plant as a hedge?